nmnshrma/data-512-project/README.md

 ## Project Goals & Motivation:

-To quantifiably prove assessment and evaluation biases amongst long-time readers of authors using the [Amazon Review Dataset](https://nijianmo.github.io/amazon/index.html).
+To quantifiably prove assessment and evaluation biases amongst long-time readers of authors using the [Amazon Review Dataset](https://nijianmo.github.io/amazon/index.html)(Jianmo Ni et al.<sup>[1]</sup>).
 The project is intented to produce principled, verifiable research that aims to quantify human biases in a (very narrow) space, which are, book reviews across the amazon and kindle platform.

 __Unknowns and dependencies__: